hghwng/tools-date/README.md

 ==================

 ## Install
+You can download SAFL in [GitHub releases page](https://github.com/hghwng/tools-date/releases).
-SAFL is installed in /opt/tsmart-date/.
-Please configure the `PATH` environment variable in your shell first.
+SAFL should be extracted to the root directory of your OS.
+Arch Linux and Ubuntu 16.04 are tested, but it should work on other Linux distributions.
+Please configure the `PATH` environment variable in your shell first, to include `/opt/tsmart-date/`.

 Execute in shell: